What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 what is coco coir brick

 Note: We will test this in an upcoming video article on hydrating coco coir blocks.
-Then comparing the cost to bagged soil.
+We are then comparing the cost to bagged soil.

 I think the ratio will be much higher, more like 8:1.
 But this is why Home Microgreens tests internet dogma.